 Rich, fudgy, and decadent, Easter egg caramel brownies are the dessert that will give you some serious FOMO if you don't bake them this spring season.
 These gooey and chewy brownies are topped with a simple and easy-to-make caramel sauce, and topped with mini chocolate eggs.
 It's an easy one bowl brownie recipe comes together quickly, you will seriously never go back to the boxed mix ever again.
 Plus, they are super festive and will look so good on your Easter dessert table.

 I think we can all agree that chocolate and caramel are kind of made for each other.
-Just like in Cheesecake Caramel Brownies and Caramel Apples, it's a no brainer that these Easter Egg Caramel Brownies are going to be so good and seriously super addictive.
+Just like in Cheesecake Caramel Brownies and Caramel Apples, it's a no brainer that these Easter Egg Caramel Brownies are going to be so good and seriously super crave-worthy.
 One bite of this stuff and you will know what I am talking about.

 For more Easter treats, browse through my most popular Easter dessert recipes.